cargomedia/janus-gateway-rtpbroadcast/README.md

 - dumps stream RTP payload into configurable thumbnailer archives
 - creates job files and store events like new `archive-finished` or `thumbnailing-finished`
 - introduces `UDP` relay gateway and allows to switch session between `WebRTC` and `UDP` relay mode
-- introduces `switch-source` end point for switch the stream in the mountpoint
+- introduces `switch-source` end point for switching the stream in the mountpoint
-- introduce capability for scaling on the `UDP` level by introducing `watch-udp` end point
+- introduces capability for scaling on the `UDP` level by introducing `watch-udp` end point

 Configuration
 -------------